zocomputer/zocms/README.md

 # zocms

-BaseHub CLI for syncing content via MCP.
+CLI for updating Zo CMS content on Basehub

 ## Installation